Send the link below via email or IMCopy

 Most important Islamic empire during this time period.

-Famous for their coffeehouses.
+Famous for their coffeehouses and miniature paintings.

 Important leader: Suleiman I/Magnificent (1520-1566) expanded Ottoman Empire and reformed law code, earning nickname Suleiman the Lawgiver.